Lipids Are a Diverse Group of Hydrophobic Molecules

 In a Nutshell

-• Fats store energy efficiently and insulate the body.
+• Fats store energy and provide insulation.

 Post a Comment